Honors Program Staff

 Dr. Melissa Johnson, Associate Director, Advisor

 Dr. Melissa Johnson received a B.A. in Classical Studies and History and an M.Ed. in Higher Education Administration from The University of North Carolina at Greensboro where she was a Katherine Smith Reynolds Merit Scholar and Phi Beta Kappa initiate.
-She earned her Ph.D. in Educational Technology from the University of Florida.
+She earned her Ph.D. in Educational Technology from the University of Florida and continues to teach for that program as an adjunct.
 Her dissertation focused on the online teaching experiences of honors instructors across the country.

-Dr. Johnson can answer questions regarding: The Honors Program, General Advising, Honors Admission, External Fundraising for the Honors Program, Honors Daily Opportunities Listserv, Honors Social Media Accounts, Honors Student Organizations and Opportunities, Internal Honors Scholarships and Travel Grants (except Lombardi/Stamps), Partners in the Parks, and Undergraduate Research.
+Dr. Johnson can answer questions regarding: The Honors Program, General Advising, Honors Admission, External Fundraising for the Honors Program, Honors Completion Requirements, Honors Daily Opportunities Listserv, Honors Social Media Accounts, Honors Student Organizations and Opportunities, Internal Honors Scholarships and Travel Grants (except Lombardi/Stamps), Partners in the Parks, and Undergraduate Research.